 Growing & Harvesting: White peony is native to central and eastern Asia and made their way to Europe as prized cut flowers in the 1800’s.
 The perennial plant is easy to grow from root divided or grafted off established plants.
 In the U.S., peony plants are hardy from zone 3-7 as it requires a cold winter.
 Grow in full to partial sun in loamy soil with a neutral Ph.
 The root is harvested in the fall for use in Chinese medicine

 Culinary Uses: Peony flowers are used to make a delicate tea in the late spring and the roots are added to broth and soups to fortify the constitution and enhance beauty.

 Channels entered: Heart, Liver, Spleen

+White peony has a gentle, soothing nature and us highly nourishing.
+For this reason, it has many healing applications.
 Peony is very rarely used as a single herb to treat disorders; rather, it is included in herbal combinations that treat the following:

 Insomnia and Sleeping Disruptions

-In traditional Chinese medicine, abundant Blood is vital for sound sleep as it is grounding for the mind and the Liver and white peony root nourishes Blood.
+In traditional Chinese medicine, abundant Blood is vital for sound sleep as it is grounding for the mind and the Liver, and white peony root nourishes Blood.